d-exclaimation/pioneer/Documentation/guides/advanced/faq.md

 #### Does Pioneer support other GraphQL libraries other than Graphiti?

-Yes, Pioneer only have extensions and convenience initializer for Graphiti, but it works with any schema library built from [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL), which is done by passing in the `GraphQLSchema` object.
+Yes.
+Pioneer have extensions for Graphiti, but it works with any schema libraries built from [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).
+You can use them by passing in the `GraphQLSchema` object.

 ### Scalars